-WV Make It Shine Earth Day Celebration, April 23, 2019
+WV Make It Shine Earth Day Celebration

 Ohio River Sweep

-Great Kanawha River Cleanup, September 7, 2019
+Great Kanawha River Cleanup

-Locations to include:
+Locations to Include

-*other sites to be added as needed
+*Sites to be added

 All locations are scheduled from 9:00-Noon.
 All volunteers will receive a free t-shirt for participating.
 This is a great opportunity to earn community service hours or just to show your support for your community.
 Please call 1-800-322-5530 to register your group.
 Your registration helps ensure that enough supplies are available at each site.